8/46 Alt-Billerbeck Grenadiers

 During the Seven Years' War, the battalion was commanded by:

-- since June 25 1756: Major Hans Christoph von Billerbeck (Alt Billerbeck)
+- from June 25, 1756: Major Hans Christoph von Billerbeck (Alt Billerbeck or Alt von Billerbeck)

 Service during the War